techchrism/accuracy/readme.md

 The following projectiles are more accurate:
  - Arrows from bows
- - Arrows from crossbows
+ - Arrows from crossbows (including multishot)
  - Arrows from dispensers
  - Tridents
  - Splash / Lingering potions
  - Enderpearls

-Note that crossbows with multishot are not currently corrected.